ewertonbn/ewertonbn/README.md

 👨‍💻 I currently work at <a href="https://renovedigital.com.br" target="_blank">Renove Digital</a>

-💡 I am studying Javacript, React and Next.js
+💡 I am studying Javacript, ReactJS and Next.js

-⚡ I try to collaborate on front-end projects using React or Next.js to train my skills and dmin the javascript
+⚡ I try to collaborate on front-end projects using ReactJS or Next.js to train my skills and dmin the javascript

 🔥 I can help you with Semantic HTML, CSS Grid Layout, Flexbox and Responsive

-🚀 My stack: Javascript, React, Next.js
+🚀 My stack: Javascript, ReactJS, Next.js

 💬 About me: short technology, mobile games and action and adventure movies